Space-Dream-42/brainTumourProject/README.md

     |_ Weights                      (trained model weights)
 ```
 3. Change into "Code" as a working directory
-4. Run "python3 setup_project.py" in your shell, to extract the nii-files to numpy file (Attention!: have in mind that the dataset needs 70+ GB of storage)
+4. Run "python3 setup_project.py" in your shell, to extract the nii-files to numpy file (Attention!: bear in mind that the dataset needs 70+ GB of storage)

 ### Additional ressources for our code